Home

 And there is one inescapable budgetary deficit.

-Rob and I are living on one income.
+My husband Rob and I are living on one income.

 Most homeschool parents choose to have one person at home with the children, though obviously that could be both partners working part-time.